Americans released by Iran arrive home, tearfully embrace their loved ones and declare: ‘Freedom!’

 The prisoner release unfolded amid a major American military buildup in the Persian Gulf, with the possibility of U.S. troops boarding and guarding commercial ships in the Strait of Hormuz, through which 20% of all oil shipments pass.

-After the plane slowed to a stop in Doha, three of the prisoners — Siamak Namazi, Emad Sharghi and Morad Tahbaz — emerged.
+The Americans initially stopped in Doha, Qatar, after their release from Iran, and three of them — Namazi, Sharghi and Morad Tahbaz — emerged.
 They hugged the U.S. ambassador to Qatar, Timmy Davis, and others.
 The three then threw their arms over one another’s shoulders and walked off toward the airport.

 In a statement issued on his behalf, Namazi said: “I would not be free today, if it wasn’t for all of you who didn’t allow the world to forget me.”